RaulMarquezInclan/ExcelFromList/README.md

 ```
 ![Default styles](https://i.imgur.com/MwOVdeQ.png)

-For the rest of the examples a style object has been privided
+For the rest of the examples a style object has been provided
 ## With title and subtitles
 ```
   var wb = new ExcelWorkBook();